ad-dycost/chemsctipts/README.md

 Job execution time  :  25.769  sec.
 Total execution time:  46.275  sec.
 ```
-The comment for the job is taken from the comment line (second) of the file.
+The comment for the job is name of file whith coordinates.

-Geometry optimization in water and octanol is performed using the B3LYP-D4/def2-SVPD method and SMD models for the solvent.
-The solvation energy is calculated using the COSMO-RS model.
-Only solvation energies are taken into account, the vibrational-rotational energies are assumed to be the same in both solvents.
+Geometry optimization is not performed; for vacuum, only the Hessian for the original geometry is calculated.